voiceflow-community/vf-phoenix-integration/README.md

     - `score`: Either '1' (👍) or '-1' (👎)
     - `spanId`: The ID of the span to provide feedback for

-### Tracing Endpoints
-- `POST /api/trace` - Log detailed trace information for chat interactions
-- `POST /api/log` - Simplified logging endpoint for basic chat traces

 ### Health Check
-- `GET /` - Basic health check endpoint that returns "Voiceflow | Arize Phoenix Service"
+- `GET /health` - Basic health check endpoint that returns `{ "status": "OK"}` if the service is running

-## Environment Variables

-The service requires several environment variables to be set:

-- `PORT` - Server port (default: 5252)
-- `PHOENIX_API_ENDPOINT` - Phoenix API endpoint (default: http://localhost:6006)
-- `VOICEFLOW_API_KEY` - Your Voiceflow API key
-- `VOICEFLOW_DOMAIN` - Voiceflow domain (default: general-runtime.voiceflow.com)
-- `VOICEFLOW_VERSION_ID` - Voiceflow version ID (default: development)
-- `PHOENIX_API_KEY` - Your Phoenix API key
-- `PHOENIX_PROJECT_NAME` - Project name for Phoenix traces

 ## Learn More

 To learn more about Arize Phoenix, take a look at the following resources:

-You can check out [the Phoenix GitHub repository](https://github.com/Arize-ai/phoenix) - your feedback and contributions are welcome!
+You can check out [the Phoenix GitHub repository](https://github.com/Arize-ai/phoenix) as well as some [additional documentation](https://docs.arize.com/phoenix/evaluation/evals) on how to run evals.